JrNerio30/Favorite-Quotes/README.md

 <p align="center">(-) <who?> </p>
 ```

+> [!NOTE]
+> This HTML elements can be written in the README.md file.

 <!-- Step 8 -->

 ### `8.
 Ones you're finished adding your quote, save it then follow the command below`